Start Date: 1.7.2009

 Project goals: In public transportation, where buses run only on very few routes, the design of the vehicle can be specialized and optimized.
 This project seeks

-i) to find the optimal component sizes for a given vehicle on a given route;
+i) to find the fuel-optimal component sizes for a given vehicle on a given route;

-ii) to implement a predictive energy management strategy that takes into account the future elevation profile.
+ii) to implement a fuel-optimal, predictive energy management strategy that takes into account the future elevation profile.

 Practical outcomes: HESS benefits from